kennytobi/printf/README.md

-this is our joint printf project between kenny and okhai
+this is our joint printf project between kenny and okhai.